Blair-Ciolk-Student/farmGameOFFICIAL/README.md

 1. This repo is not for download + play, this repo is simply for viewing and modding the original game code.
 2. Download .ZIP and extract
-3. "Add" Project to Unity
+3. Add Folder "FarmGame" to Unity

 # IMPORTANT NOTE